LourencoNelson/flutter_chat_app_ln/README.md

 To run the app locally you will need to update ("save") the pubspec.yaml file in the root directory to get all the dependecies needed

 TIPS:
-Run the app using two different devices to simulate a chat scenario
+Run the app using two or multple devices to simulate a chat scenario